-In an increasingly dynamic and complex business environment, the importance of a well-structured Internal Communication plan should not be underestimated.
-Employees need to feel informed, valued and aligned with the company’s objectives.
-In this article you will find a simple step-by-step guide structured around five main stages.
+In an increasingly dynamic business environment, a well-structured internal communication plan is essential.
+Employees must feel informed, valued and aligned with the company’s mission.

 The first step in developing an Internal Communication plan is to carry out an exhaustive diagnosis of the situation.
 This involves assessing the current state of communication within the company and understanding the needs and expectations of employees.